Best Mutual Funds to Invest in India: A Complete Guide

 Balanced Advantage Funds (BAFs) dynamically adjust equity and debt allocations based on market valuations, making them suitable for investors who want market participation with reduced volatility.

-Why consider balanced advantage funds in 2025:
+Why consider balanced advantage funds now:

 - Dynamic asset allocation based on market conditions